pragma-/pbot/doc/Admin.md

 `autovoice` | Give the user `voiced` status when they join the channel. *Note: make sure the user account's hostmask wildcards are as restrictive as possible.*
 `location` | Sets your location for using the [`weather`](Commands.md#weather) command without any arguments.
 `timezone` | Sets your timezone for using the [`date`](Commands.md#date) command without any arguments.
+[capabilities](#user-capabilities-list) | User capabilities are managed as user metadata.

 ### Listing users
 To list user accounts, use the `list users` command.
 This is not an admin command, but it is included here for completeness.
+Users with a plus (+) sign next their name have [user-capabilities](#user-capabilities) set on their account.

 Usage: `list users [channel]`